Working in South Korea

 What’s it like working in South Korea?

-- Average working hours: 40 hours a week, 8 hours a day.
+- Average working hours: 40 hours a week, 8 hours a day, although there is a culture of working very long hours.

 - Holidays: 15 public holidays per year.